 Take Stock and Pinpoint Your Unique Selling Points

 Determine what skills are valuable to the company and its managers.
-Then, figure out your talents as an employee, and match your skills and most substantial work areas with what the company is looking for.
-Lastly, make sure to highlight and showcase these skills in your resume and cover letter.
+Then, figure out your talents as an employee and match your skills and most substantial work areas with what the company is looking for.
+Lastly, highlight and showcase these skills in your resume and cover letter.

 Attend Association Meetings, Conferences, or Events – and Network